Pengyu Nie

 Bio

-I'm a Ph.D. student in the Department of Electrical and Computer Engineering at the University of Texas at Austin.
-I work with Prof. Milos Gligoric.
-My research area is the fusion of software engineering and natural language processing, with a focus on improving developers' productivity during software development, testing, and maintenance.
-Specific topics include combining machine learning and code execution for test completion and lemma naming, learning to evolve code and comments, and frameworks for maintaining executable comments and specifications.
+I am an Assistant Professor in the Cheriton School of Computer Science at the University of Waterloo.
+My research interest is improving developers' productivity during software development, testing and maintenance.
+Specific topics include execution-guided models for test completion and lemma naming, learning to evolve code and comments, and frameworks for maintaining executable comments and specifications.

 GitHub (pengyunie) Google Scholar DBLP

-I am looking for self-motivated students with background in software engineering, programming languages, formal methods, machine learning, and/or natural language processing.
+I am looking for self-motivated students with background in software engineering, formal methods, machine learning, and/or natural language processing.

 Publications